 Other than that, it’s an awesomely-supportive maternity belt and I couldn’t have lived without it.

 One thing you should know is that the sizes tend to run small, and there is no up-to-date sizing information available on the site.
 The guidelines you should follow are:

 To fit: measure the circumference from the small of your back just above the sacrum all the way around to the front about midway between your naval and your pubic bone.

 |XX-Large||46 – 50.5″|

-If back support isn’t as important as extending the life of your non-maternity clothes and covering up that belly, the Ingrid & Isabel Bellaband (click here to check price) is a great pick.
+If back support isn’t as important as extending the life of your non-maternity clothes and covering up that belly, the Ingrid & Isabel Bellaband (click here to check price on Amazon) is a great pick.

 They come in a variety of colors and if you’re like me, you’ll want to get a couple to fit your wardrobe.
 However, the lighter colors do sometimes make it easier for people to see that your pants are unzipped and not buttoned up.